jfree/jekyll-now/_posts/2017-11-6-Streamlining.md

+---
+layout: post
+title: Streamlining at JFree
+---

-Yesterday I released new versions of JFreeChart, JFreeChart-FX and FXGraphics2D.
+Yesterday I released new versions of [JFreeChart](https://github.com/jfree/jfreechart), [JFreeChart-FX](https://github.com/jfree/jfreechart-fx) and [FXGraphics2D](https://github.com/jfree/fxgraphics2d).
 These are the first updates I've done in a long while.
 I've put some focus into streamlining the build and release procedure so that in future I will be able to do smaller and more frequent releases.

 The first step was to move the JavaFX code out of the JFreeChart project and into JFreeChart-FX.
 The non-JavaFX code in JFreeChart requires only JDK1.6 while the JavaFX code won't compile without at least JDK8.
 This complicated the "out-of-the-box" build instructions.